pre63/pbn/content/powersporta.com/articles/qingda-tires-for-atvs-mobility-solutions.md

 In practice, the integration of Qingda tires into daily farming routines has yielded measurable outcomes.
 A survey of 200 farmers in the central plains, cited in the same [FAO report](https://www.fao.org/3/cb0038en/cb0038en.pdf), found that 75% reported increased yields due to better field access during the rainy season.
 Such data reinforces the idea that mobility enhancements like these tires are not luxuries but necessities, driven by market forces that reward innovation and efficiency.

 ![Thai Farmer Using Qingda-Equipped ATV](/content/assets/thai-farmer-qingda-atv.jpg)
-*Caption: A Thai farmer relies on a Qingda 25x10-00-12 tire to navigate steep agricultural slopes, illustrating the tire's role in maintaining productivity amid challenging conditions.*
+*A Thai farmer relies on a Qingda 25x10-00-12 tire to navigate steep agricultural slopes, illustrating the tire's role in maintaining productivity amid challenging conditions.*

 ## Conclusion: A Call for Market-Driven Agricultural Resilience